pushkin-consortium/pushkin/docs/packages/pushkin-cli.md

 ### remove experiment

-This command allows users to remove an experiment from their site and offers two removal modes:
+This command allows users to remove an experiment from their site and offers three removal modes:

 1. **delete:** Deleting an experiment permanently removes all of its files, data, and associated Docker components.
 This command should only be used if you want the experiment completely gone, as it is irreversible.
 Note that this mode currently runs [`kill`](#kill), and will consequently delete **all** experiments' data from your local database, not just the experiment(s) you deleted.
 Future development may address this limitation.
 2. **archive:** Archiving an experiment removes it from your site's front end, so it is no longer accessible to participants.
 However, all of the experiment's files remain in place and the site's back end and data will not be affected.

-The command has a third mode, `unarchive`, that adds archived experiments back to your site's front end.
+3. **pause-data:** Pausing data collection means that the front end of the experiment stays accessible, but no data from subsequent runs of that experiment will be saved to the Pushkin database.
+When data collection is paused, an additional trial is added to the beginning of the experiment informing potential participants that no data will be collected.

+The `archive` and `pause-data` modes have complementary modes `unarchive` and `unpause-data` which respectively restore an archived experiment to the front end and resume data collection.
+The `delete` mode has no such complement, since it is permanent.

 !!! note
-    You must run [`prep`](#prep) after `remove experiment` for changes to your site to take effect.
+    You must run [`prep`](#prep) after `remove experiment` for the changes to your site to take effect.

 **Syntax:**